How to Upload and Use Custom ISOs on Vultr

 Vultr provides a library of standard ISOs and One-Click Apps for deploying popular operating systems and applications.
-However, you may need to install an operating system or tool that is not included in the library, such as a custom build of Kali Linux, OpenBSD, or pfSense.
-In such cases, you can upload and use your own custom ISO.
+However, you may need to install an operating system or tool not included in the library, such as a custom build of Kali Linux, OpenBSD, or pfSense.
+Upload and use your own custom ISO to cover these cases.

 This guide explains how to upload a custom ISO to Vultr, deploy new instances with it, attach or detach it from running instances, and manage ISOs using the Vultr API.